ciselab/CPS_repo_mining/analysis/grbl.md

 ### Keyword
 memory
 ### Note
-Bug fixes, this commit does not change any performance-related features.
+Mostly newly added features and some minor bug fixes, this commit does not change any performance-related features.
+Also, the commit mentions that the code might be buggy, altough there are no anti-patterns of interest.

 ## Commit #22
 ### Hash